 Before, Instagram was pretty much a black box in terms of who got the blue check.
 Some popular accounts and celebrities got it, others didn’t, and no one knew why.

-Luckily for brands and users everywhere, as of August 28, 2018, you can request verification from Instagram directly.
+Luckily for Instagrammers everywhere, since August 28, 2018, users have been able to request verification from Instagram directly.
 We’re going to walk you how to apply for that beautiful blue badge in just a few easy steps.

 How to get verified on Instagram